-Contact lenses offer a number of benefits for playing sports when compared to glasses, and could be the ideal choice for your visual correction when you’re out on the field or court.
+Contact lenses offer several benefits for playing sports when compared to glasses.
+Lenses could be the ideal choice for your visual correction when you’re out on the field or court.

-First and foremost, contact lenses offer the freedom to run about without having to worry about spectacles slipping off your face.
-They very rarely fall out, meaning you can just pop a set of lenses in and get involved in the game.
+- Freedom and comfort- to run about without having to worry about spectacles slipping off your face.
+They very rarely fall out, meaning you can pop a set of lenses in and get involved in the game.

-You’ll also find you’ll have an improved field of vision, with no frames getting in the way of your peripheral view, while your lenses won’t fog up or get dirty, no matter what the weather conditions are.
+- Improved field of vision -frames won't get in the way of your peripheral vision, and your lenses won't fog up or get dirty, no matter what the weather conditions are.

-Last but definitely not least, contact lenses are a safer choice.
-When you wear glasses, you’re always faced with the possibility that impact from the ball or another player could break your glasses, and put your eyes at risk of injury.
-While you should still watch where you’re going in the heat of the game, you won’t have to worry about the hazard that fragile glasses can pose.
+- Safety-when you wear glasses, there is the possibility that impact from the ball or another player could break your glasses and put your eyes at risk of injury.
+While you should still watch where you're going in the heat of the game, you won't have to worry about the hazard that fragile glasses can pose.

 Which contact lenses should I wear for sport?

-The most popular contact lenses to play sports in tend to be daily disposables, or ‘dailies’, which some regular glasses wearers also rely on when they’re out on the court or field.
-You can apply a fresh pair of lenses before game time, then simply throw them away after to be sure of total hygiene.
+The most popular contact lenses to play sports in are daily contact lenses, or 'dailies', which some regular glasses wearers also rely on when they're out on the court or field.
+You can apply a fresh pair of daily disposable lenses before game time, then throw them away after to be sure of total hygiene.

-Contact lenses made from silicone hydrogel are a great fit for most active lens wearers as the highly breathable material allows up to six times the amount of oxygen to reach the eye than with most other contacts.
+Soft lenses made from Silicone hydrogel material are an excellent fit for most active lens wearers and tend to be more popular than gas permeable lenses.
+They are a safer option for contact sports as they are less likely to become dislodged and can withstand rapid eye movements.
+The highly breathable material allows up to six times the amount of oxygen to reach the eye than with most other contacts.
 As well as keeping your eyes moist and fresh, they’re extra resistant to protein build-up, which reduces the risk of picking up any dirt or potential irritants during the game.

 Alternatively, if you’re a regular wearer of monthly or two weekly contact lenses, taking a small bottle of solution with you can be a great idea to give your lenses a precautionary clean when you’re finished.